- Much-improved interior design

 There's another good reason to pick the IS 350 RWD model, too: the eight-speed automatic transmission is only available in that model.
 The rest make do with six-speed automatic transmissions.
 While the six-speeds are smooth and perfectly functional, the eight-speed shifts quicker and smoother, improving both sporty and around-town driving.

-Overall, the 2014 Lexus IS is a fun-to-drive car with well-balanced traits, but it's not enough to put the fear into the German, Japanese, and American competition.
+Overall, the 2015 Lexus IS is a fun-to-drive car with well-balanced traits, but it's not quite enough to put the fear into the German, Japanese, and American competition.

 Comfort & Quality